rpanos/sammy-ng-seed/README.md

-# This is a demo of Angular skills utilizing SVG
+# This is a seed project

-The original purpose was to programmatically turn line segments into arcs.
-Eventually, these line segments are to be a part of text drawn in SVG.
+It still needs work

 ### Running the app during development